jaikumxr/myreact/gsapp/README.md

-Various GSAP mini-projects
+# Various GSAP mini-projects
-Can be used as templates
+Can be used as templates or incorporated in other apps.